 We will most likely make the project available for download from the Internet Archive, and will have versions running on all platforms.
 Ideally, we will have multiple implementations going at first, while we conduct user testing and build out the first version of a framework.

 Dr. Timothy Leary, Chelsea Manning and Aaron Swartz have more in common than you might think.
 All three of these people risked their freedom and their lives to make a positive difference in the world (whether they realized it at the time, or not :-) We will tell these stories, and others, while also creating an experimental art and teaching everyone VR development basics.

 We are also experimenting with photogrammetry and 3D scanners, to construct 3-D models of many interesting objects from several historical archives, and also locations in nature, such as the desert.

 The goal is to use a 3D scanner for some objects, and use photogrammetry “in the wild” for taking pictures of living objects.
 (I have a team member in the Imperial Desert, for instance, capturing wild flowers and insects there.)
 We are looking to partner with 3-D scanning companies and VR haptics companies, and various hardware accessory companies of all kinds.
 (Contact: Lisa Rein: lisa[at]lisarein.com)

-See you there, if you’d like to learn more or contribute.
-Or email lisa[at]lisarein.com.
+If you’d like to learn more or contribute, email me at: lisa[at]lisarein.com.